zdharma-continuum/zinit/README.md

 Then you can use the themes as snippets (`zinit snippet <file path or GitHub URL>`).
-Some themes require not only Oh My Zsh's Git **library**, but also Git **plugin** (error about `current_branch` function can be appearing).
+Some themes require not only Oh My Zsh's Git **library**, but also Git **plugin** (error about `current_branch` may appear).
 Load this Git-plugin as single-file snippet directly from OMZ.

 Most themes require `promptsubst` option (`setopt promptsubst` in `zshrc`), if it isn't set, then